Primary Navigation Mobile

 • Poor ride comfort

-Written by Alan Taylor-Jones Updated: 28 September 2023
+Written by Keith Adams and Alan Taylor-Jones Updated: 2 June 2025

 Overview

-Obvious rivals include the recently refreshed Audi Q8 E-Tron and the impressive BMW iX, although there are plenty of less expensive options than are similarly spacious if not quite as plush.
+Now, you’re looking at the rear-wheel drive 320hp version as the entry level, through the 449hp EQE SUV 4Matic, topping out at the AMG EQE 53’s 625hp, which offers spleen-squeezing acceleration.
+Obvious rivals include the Audi Q8 E-Tron and BMW iX, although there are plenty of less expensive electric SUV that are similarly spacious if not quite as plush.

 This is a Hyperscreen equipped EQE SUV.
 Those that do without have a portrait-oriented screen.